n8n-io/n8n-docs/docs/nodes/creating-nodes/create-node.md

 ### Setup to use n8n-nodes-module

-To use a custom `n8n-nodes-module`, it simply has to be installed alongside n8n.
+To use a custom `n8n-nodes-module`, it needs to be installed alongside n8n.
 For example like this:

 ```bash